 - 1/2 lime

 - 1 cup simple syrup

 - Place blackberries in a jar.
+Squeeze the juice from half a lime into the jar and drop the lime half in the jar.
 Top with brandy and vodka.
 Put a lid on it and shake it.

 - Store in a cool, dark place for 4 to 5 days, shaking it every day.